Freight Shipping from San Antonio to Long Beach

 How much does it cost to ship freight from San Antonio to Long Beach?

-Full truckload (FTL) rates from San Antonio, TX to Long Beach, CA currently range from $3,341-$4,118 for a standard dry van load over the 1,554-mile route.
+Full truckload (FTL) rates from San Antonio, TX to Long Beach, CA currently range $3,341-$4,118 (roughly $2.17-$2.68 per mile over 1,554 miles).
 LTL shipments typically cost $1,055-$1,721 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from San Antonio to Long Beach?